 Think Big

-Booking a big international trip is almost always the easiest way to get the most value from your points, as these long-haul flights can sometimes cost $1,000 or more roundtrip.
+Booking a big international trip is almost always the easiest way to get the most value from your points, as these long-haul flights can easily cost $1,000 or more roundtrip.
 That makes those trips a great use of your points from a cents-per-mile standpoint.
 But it also highlights the true value of miles and points that you can’t quantify.

 These points you’ve earned are your license to see the world and enjoy experiences you otherwise couldn’t afford.
 If you’ve got the miles to splurge, their value is even higher when you book first or business class, where you can get the most bang for your buck.
-Although the flights often cost thousands (or tens of thousands) of dollars, the amount of miles you'll pay generally isn't exorbitantly higher than an economy ticket.
+Although the flights often cost thousands (or tens of thousands) of dollars, the number of miles you'll pay generally isn't exorbitantly higher than an economy ticket.

-Pay Cash When Flights are Cheap
+Pay Cash When Flights Are Cheap

 This is what it all boils down to.

 When flights are cheap, you should consider using your cash instead of tapping into your reserve of points and miles.
-When flights are expensive – a huge trip, first or business class, a last-minute flight – your miles can help out.
+When flights are expensive – a huge trip, first or business class, a last-minute flight – your miles can help you out.

 So what's cheap?
 That's up to you.
 At the end of the day, you should use your hard-earned points and miles on a trip that you otherwise couldn't afford.
 And that threshold is going to be different for everybody.